fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/install-checkout-buttons.md

 4. After copying and pasting that code, indent the code so it matches up with the other indentations in the rest of the code.

-5. Click "Save File."
-   > Note: The page might say "Save & apply file" instead of "Save File."
-If that is the case, click "Save & apply file."
+5. Click **Save File** or **Save & apply file**, depending on the page wording.
 6. Go to the Product page on your online store and make sure that the Fast Checkout button, which appears there now, looks good to you.
-(You may have to refresh the page a few times before the Fast Checkout button appears.)
+  > You may have to refresh the page a few times before the Fast Checkout button appears.

 <img alt="product page" src="./images/image21.png"/>

-:::info Check Styling
+:::info Button styling

-If you want to adjust how it looks, like make it bigger or less stretched out, follow the steps in the section, [Styling Fast Buttons](/developer-portal/for-developers/bigcommerce/customization/custom-styling/).
-Then go to the next section.
+If you want to adjust the Fast button appearance, refer to the topic [Styling Fast buttons](/developer-portal/for-developers/bigcommerce/customization/custom-styling/).
 :::

-## Installing "Fast Checkout" Button to Cart Preview Page
+## Installing Fast Checkout Button to Cart Preview Page

-1. In the theme files, click "templates" → "components" → "cart" → "preview.html."
+1. In the theme files, click **templates > components > cart > preview.html**.

 <img alt="preview.html file" src="./images/image19.png"/>